Concepts

 How webhooks work with stubber

 A webhook is a way that you can trigger an action on a stub from an external system.
-It can only execute actions that are "available" in the state of the stub.
+A webhook will only be able to execute actions that are "available" in the state of the stub.
+If the stub has progressed through a state, the actions that were available at that state will not be able to be triggered by a webhook.

 NOTE